NVIDIA-AI-IOT/jetnet/docs/python/usage.md

 jetnet profile cat_dog.CAT_DOG_SMALL cat_dog.CAT_DOG_IMAGES
 ```

-> It's worth checking out the RemoteImageFolderConfig, so
+> It's worth checking out the RemoteImageFolder, so
 > you can store your images remotely, and automatically
 > download it.
 This will make your dataset more reproducible.